Hezargozar/.github/profile/README.md

 ## Hi there 👋

-We're the reckless, we're the wil youth.
+We're the reckless, we're the wild youth.